christytan/ords-apex-dbcs/exacs-QA/ConfigureVPN.md

 Configure this section as shown in the screenshot below.
 - Choose **Yes using NAT**
 - Provide CIDR ranges for your application and exadata subnets
-- Choose **No** for the question - 'Should client internet traffic be routed through the VPN?'
+- Choose **No** for the question: 'Should client internet traffic be routed through the VPN?'

 ![](./images/Infra/configure_vpn/vpn_NAT.png " ")